 Instead of bathing in Epsom salt water, you can drink the potion for a more decisive internal nudge.
 It is safe and works, but please exercise caution if this is your first time.

 Plan to be near a bathroom and expect cramping and loose or frequent bowel movements.
 While you may get off easy, just know that drama is possible.

 The basic method is to dissolve 1 tablespoon of Epsom salt in 1 cup of water and drink on an empty stomach.
 Wait 2 hours.
 If nothing happens, repeat.
-You may need to wait 2 more hours, take a third dose, then wait a final 2 hours for a fourth dose.
+This is the usual dose for constipation relief.
+You may wait and repeat a third or even a fourth dose.

 Be patient and give it time.
 Err on the side of taking too little too slow, not too much too fast.
 And regardless of how desperate you are, never take more than the maximum dose of 4 tablespoons in a 24-hour period.